PIH/openmrs-module-pacsintegration/mirth/README.md

 ## Installing the channels

 To install the channels, you will need to import the three channels from the `mirth/channels` directory in this repository.
-The channels a/dockerdata/mirthconnect/appdata /odckerdata/mirthconnect/logsre stored in XML files, and can be imported into Mirth using the Mirth Connect Administrator:
+The channels are stored in XML files, and can be imported into Mirth using the Mirth Connect Administrator:
 - Click on the "Channels" tab
 - Click on the "Import Channel" button and pick a channel to import
 - Repeat for all three channels